gonzashan/checker-Challenge-/README.md

     To fit the requested output format, we need to create a list with the selected value and its results.
     LinkedHashMap is a Java collections that let us keep the same order as we receive the data and build the output format.
+    A forEach will iterate through the array.
+This will create another collection as LinkedHashMap<String, Object> to keep name of method and its results.
+Taking care if number is 0, keeping into the map the message "NOT A POSSIBLE OPTION".

+## interface InterfaceForBooleans {...

-First of all we are going to use a functional interface to get the boolean returns of any action to do over the number selected.
-It's recommended that all functional interfaces have an informative @FunctionalInterface annotation.
+For walk through the methods, first of all we are going to use a functional interface to get the boolean returns of any action to do over the number selected.
+It's recommended that all functional interfaces have an informative
+@FunctionalInterface annotation.
 This clearly communicates the purpose of the interface, and also allows a compiler to generate an error if the annotated interface does not satisfy the conditions.